 Corporate with her CEO create the company V2MOM with the vision of: “Provide the fastest SaaS for insurance pricing.”

-With her direct reports, she’ll create an publish the marketing department V2MOM, which might have a vision of: “Get the biggest insurance companies actuaries to reach out to us.”
-She’ll publish it both to her manager, peers, and her subordinates, but not necessarily to the whole company simply to reduce noise.
+With her direct reports, she’ll create and publish the marketing department V2MOM, which might have a vision of: “Get the biggest insurance companies actuaries to reach out to us.”
+She’ll publish it to her manager, peers, and subordinates, but not necessarily to the whole company to reduce noise.

 Create the CMO’s V2MOM with the vision of: “have at least 1 of my subordinates promoted to CMO in another org in 5 years.”
 She may publish it or not, but it’s worth reviewing with her manager.